mhagger/git-test/README.md

     git test run HEAD

 don't change the commit that is checked out, and they won't change your working copy to a detached HEAD state.

+### Test result "noise" when viewing history with `--all`

+Notice that as a side effect of `git test` saving test results in git notes, these notes will become visible "noise" when viewing history with `git log` or `gitk` and using the version specifier `--all`.
+The solution is to tell git to ignore those notes with `--exclude` (NB, must be specified *before* `--all` in order to have effect).

+Writing the full exclude phrase every time will probably be too cumbersome, so you most likely want to write wrapper scripts like the following

+    #!/bin/sh
+    exec gitk --exclude=refs/notes/* --all "$@" &

+or include `--exclude` in your git aliases.